davidpeckham/vpic-api/docs/index.md

 ## Features

-* Decode a 17-digit Vehicle Identification Numer (VIN)
+* Decode a 17-digit Vehicle Identification Number (VIN)
 * Decode a partial VIN when you don't have the complete VIN
 * Get information about vehicle manufacturers, plants, makes, and models
 * Supports 1981 and later model years